The Neighbors: Income

-The neighbors in the Germantown neighborhood in Boston are low income, making it among the lowest income neighborhoods in America.
+The neighbors in the Germantown neighborhood in Boston are lower-middle income, making it a below average income neighborhood.

 NeighborhoodScout's research shows that this neighborhood has an income lower than 69.4% of U.S. neighborhoods.

 line, this neighborhood has a higher rate of childhood poverty than 51.0% of America's neighborhoods.